-Children should be encouraged and assisted to do things for themselves, no matter how minimal their contribution may be, so that the work we do helps to prepare them for independent living.
+Children should be encouraged and assisted to do things for themselves, no matter how minimal their contribution may be, so the work we do helps to prepare them for living as independent as possible.
 It is important that children are given time to process information and do things for themselves.